MicrosoftDocs/visualstudio-docs/docs/workflow-designer/initializecorrelation-activity-designer.md

 ---
 title: "Workflow Designer - InitializeCorrelation Activity Designer"
-description: Learn how the InitializeCorrelation activity designer is used to create and configure an InitializeCorrelation activity. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference
+description: Learn how you can use the InitializeCorrelation activity designer to create and configure an InitializeCorrelation activity. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference